4d/docs/docs/Admin/debugLogFiles.md

 ## Using a log configuration file

 You can use a **log configuration file** to easily manage log recording in a production environment.
 This file is preconfigured by the developer.
 Typically, it can be sent to customers so that they just need to copy or load it.
-Once enabled, the log configuration file triggers the recording of specific request and debug logs.
+Once enabled, the log configuration file triggers the recording of specific logs.

 ### How to enable the file

 There are several ways to enable the log configuration file:

 - On 4D Server with interface, you can open the Maintenance page and click on the [Load logs configuration file](Admin/server-admin.md#load-logs-configuration-file) button, then select the file.
-It is immediately enabled.
+In this case, you can use any name for the configuration file.
+It is immediately enabled on the server.
 - You can copy the log configuration file in the [Settings folder](Project/architecture.md#settings-1) of the project.
+In this case, the file must be named `logConfig.json`.
 It is enabled at project startup (only on the server in client/server).
-- With a built application, you can copy the log configuration file in the following folder:
+- With a built application, you can copy the `logConfig.json` file in the following folder:
 	+ Windows: `Users\[userName]\AppData\Roaming\[application]`
 	+ macOS: `/Users/[userName]/Library/ApplicationSupport/[application]`

-> If you want to enable the log configuration file for all projects in stand-alone, server and remote 4D applications, you can copy the log configuration file in the following folder:
+> If you want to enable the log configuration file for all projects in stand-alone, server and remote 4D applications, you can copy the `logConfig.json` file in the following folder:
 > - Windows: `Users\[userName]\AppData\Roaming\4D or \4D Server `
 > - macOS: `/Users/[userName]/Library/ApplicationSupport/4D or /4D Server`

 ### JSON file description

-The log configuration file is a `.json` file that can contains the following properties:
+The log configuration file is a `.json` file that can contain the following properties:

 ```json
 {